SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Experiments

 \subsection{Quantization Cost}

-Table \ref{tab:time} compares the end-to-end quantization time across several representative methods.
-Traditional QAT-based and vector quantization approaches such as EfficientQAT \citep{chen2025efficientqat}, QuIP\# ~\citep{tseng2024quip}, and AQLM ~\citep{egiazarian2024extreme} require tens to hundreds of hours to converge.
-Besides, we argue that QAT requires careful hyperparameter tuning, and its actual quantization cost is often much higher than what is reported.
-In contrast, SignRoundV1 completes in only 2.2 hours.
-Our method maintains a similarly low computational cost, requiring 2.5 hours, while the enhanced version (Ours*) takes 6 hours due to additional tuning samples and steps.
-Overall, our approach achieves competitive accuracy with substantially lower time overhead compared with prior methods.
+Table~\ref{tab:time} compares end-to-end quantization time.
+QAT-based and vector quantization methods (e.g., EfficientQAT, QuIP\#, AQLM) typically require tens to hundreds of GPU hours and careful hyperparameter tuning, often leading to higher practical costs than reported.
+In contrast, SignRoundV1 completes in 2.2 hours, while our method requires 2.5 hours, and 6 hours for the enhanced version (Ours*).
+Overall, our approach achieves competitive accuracy with substantially lower time cost.

-Table \ref{tab:cost_delta} summarizes the VRAM and runtime overhead of computing DeltaLoss for weight-only quantization (e.g., W2A16), with MXFP4 exhibiting comparable cost.
-The results show that DeltaLoss remains computationally practical even for 70B-scale models.
+Table~\ref{tab:cost_delta} reports the additional VRAM and runtime overhead of DeltaLoss for weight-only quantization (e.g., W2A16), which remains comparable to MXFP4.